PsCushman/citibike-tableau-challenge/README.md

 Post Pandemic ridership has rapidly increased even while other modes of public transportation in the New York City Area have seen signifigant decreases.

-In this Tableau Story, we will attempt to illustrate where and when the largest increases have been seen in CitiBike ridership throughout Jersey City in relation to it's pre Pandemic levels.

 Ridership in 2022 of CitiBikes was up over 160%, while in Feubuary 2023, Subway and Bus Ridership were both hovering around 65% of the ridership compared to Febuary 2019. https://comptroller.nyc.gov/wp-content/uploads/documents/Riders-Return-February-2023-Snapshot.pdf

 ![Screen Shot 2023-07-24 at 11 13 59 PM](https://github.com/PsCushman/citibike-tableau-challenge/assets/122395437/1c9c5032-f5fb-4c25-872a-77dd5e0de3e9)